anease/senior-design/bios/lando-professional-bio.md

         > Consulted on mass mailing list deployment & CASL compliance

 ## Project Sought
     My ideal capstone is one in which I can learn a significant amount while also being meaningfully productive.
-I have much interest in Artificial Intelligence, cybersecurity, and web application development, and I would love to pursue a project in any of those directions among other.
+    I have much interest in Artificial Intelligence, cybersecurity, and web application development.
+    I would love to pursue a project in any of those directions among other.